 Early on, Allred and the law enforcement agencies focused on illegal alcohol production and gambling, oilfield boom town violence and Klan violence.
 Well known for this campaign, Allred served two terms as Governor from 1935-1939 before being appointed as a federal judge.
 He later ran unsuccessfully for the U. S. Senate against W. Lee O’Daniel.

-For the remainder of his life after having served as governor, Allred practiced law until 1949 when he was once again to a federal judgeship, a position he held until his death from complications of a seizure in 1959.
+For the remainder of his life after having served as governor, Allred practiced law until 1949 when he was once again to a federal judgeship, a position he held until his death in Laredo due to complications of a seizure on September 24, 1959.
 Allred is interred in Riverside Cemetery in Wichita Falls, Wichita County, where he had practiced law earlier in his career.

 The Texas Rangers can always trace their unofficial origin back to the creation of a force in 1823 by Stephen F. Austin.
 However, many view the post-Ferguson days under the Department of Public Safety and during the two terms of Governor James V. Allred as the beginning of the modern law enforcement organization that we know as the Texas Rangers.